ChillLive/ChillLiveWallpaperProject/README.md

 * Chill themes, displaying pastel colors that change slowly during the day
 * The day and night cycle changes according to the user's location, with live sunrise/sunset - _if permission granted_
-* Some of the scenes elements move or twinkle softly, such as the trees and stars
+* Some of the scenes elements move or twinkle softly, such as the trees, stars and the Moon
 * Different scenes are available, with more to come in the future - _if I'm satisfied with the outcome_
+* You might witness planes and shooting stars traveling through your screen
 * Easy one tap pseudo random scene shapes generation
 * Parallax effect when scrolling the home screen, or by tilting your device
 * Different "seasons" are available, changing the overall colors/scene and feel of the wallpaper